 Hurricane Matthew is likely one of the strongest hurricanes to impact Caribbean and the Southeastern United States within the last decade.
-The storm has registered as the first
+The storm has registered as the first Category 5

-hurricane as it impacted the Caribbean on its way towards the South Eastern coast of the Continental U.S.
+impacted the Caribbean on its way towards the South Eastern coast of the Continental U.S.

 After completing a successful month long effort to restore those affected by the Baton Rouge flood, the JGI organization, the United Nations Chaplains Association (UNCA) quickly reassembled to respond to those impacted by Hurricane Matthew.
 Relief efforts are extended to areas of Northeastern Florida, South Carolina, and North Carolina (Robeson County) that were also affected.
 In partnership with the American Red Cross, FEMA and JGI's Tree of Life Food Bank (www.themissionscenter.org), the UNCA mobilized with crisis trained responders to assist with the sustainment and recovery efforts associated with Hurricane Matthew in two phases:

 During Phase One, from October 5, 2016 through October 14, 2016, the UNCA provided shelter, food and community restoration efforts to those impacted within the South Florida region.
 The UNCA led Rapid Response Team focused on coordinating streamlined efforts through local community leaders to deploy concentrated resources to the community level.
 Resources deployed included: